-If you forget to switch off the ignition before the wing falls down, there is a considerable risk of damaging propeller, catching lines in it or even suffering injuries connected with falling on your running engine.
+If you forget to switch off the ignition before the wing falls down, there is a considerable risk of damaging propeller, catching lines in it.

-9.8.2 POWER OFF LANDING (emergency landing):
+8.9.2 POWER OFF LANDING (emergency landing):

 In case of an engine failure glide towards a landing zone, try to aim towards the centre of the landing field, as there is no possibility of opening the throttle and going around.
 At the altitude of 1-1.5meters, flare the wing, in a rate that when reaching the ground the sink rate is approximately 0m/s.